A Penny Well Spent

 ‘Walter Crapp?’
 Captain Clean repeated in the shocked tone that Trevor had expected the first time around.
 ‘But why?’

 ‘I don’t know,’ admitted Trevor.
-‘He came round in this weird porcelain suit, threatening me.
+‘He came round in this weird porcelain suit of armour, threatening me.
 He tried to buy me out, but I refused because his offer wasn’t even half of what the company was worth.
 He trashed the place and beat me up.
 Said if I didn’t take the offer and dissolve the company, he’d come after my family.
 I had to do it.’

 ‘Why didn’t you go to the police?’ asked HyJean.